MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-dnsserviceIpoutofservicecidr.md

 ---
 title: Troubleshoot the DnsServiceIpOutOfServiceCidr error code
-description: Learn how to troubleshoot the DnsServiceIpOutOfServiceCidr error when you try to create or upgrade an Azure Kubernetes Service (AKS) cluster. ms.date: 10/17/2024
+description: Learn how to troubleshoot the DnsServiceIpOutOfServiceCidr error when you try to create or upgrade an AKS cluster. ms.date: 10/17/2024
 editor: v-jsitser
 ms.reviewer: rissing, chiragpa, edneto, v-leedennis ms.service: azure-kubernetes-service
-#Customer intent: As an Azure Kubernetes user, I want to troubleshoot the InUseRouteTableCannotBeDeleted error code so that I can successfully delete an Azure Kubernetes Service (AKS) cluster.
+#Customer intent: As an Azure Kubernetes user, I want to troubleshoot the InUseRouteTableCannotBeDeleted error so that I can successfully delete an AKS cluster.
 ms.custom: sap:Create, Upgrade, Scale and Delete operations (cluster or nodepool)
 ---
-# Troubleshoot the DnsServiceIpOutOfServiceCidr error code
+# Troubleshoot the DnsServiceIpOutOfServiceCidr error

 This article discusses how to identify and resolve the `DnsServiceIpOutOfServiceCidr` error that occurs when you try to create or upgrade an Azure Kubernetes Service (AKS) cluster.